 Aerial hoop is a gymnastic, circus-y type of exercise that you do using a large steel hoop suspended in mid-air.
 You may have seen aerial hoops in The Greatest Showman film or Cirque du Soleil shows.
 Aerial hoop develops muscular strength, flexibility, balance, core stability, coordination, and spatial skills.
 You don't have to be an acrobat to start hoop.
 You don't even have to be strong.
 By working gradually, your strength and flexibility soon grow, and you start to amaze yourself at what you can do.

 My name is Debora Field.
 I started doing aerial hoop just before my 50th birthday.
 Aerial hoop has become very important in my life.
-Last year at the age of 54 I was delighted and very lucky to be able to move away from my old desk job and into a new life as an aerial fitness instructor in my own business.
+In 2018 at the age of 54 I was delighted and very lucky to be able to move away from my old desk job and into a new life as an aerial fitness instructor in my own business.
 As a qualified aerial hoop instructor and personal trainer, I am thoroughly enjoying introducing others to the joys and benefits of aerial hoop.
 Teaching hoop is even more rewarding than I ever imagined it could be.

-Aerial hoop classes take place in three venues:
+Outoftheblue aerial hoop classes take place in three venues:

 (1) Bendrigg Trust near Old Hutton (and the M6).
-Classes are on Friday afternoons, Sunday afternoons and Sunday evenings.

 (2) Westmorland CrossFit in Kendal town centre.
-Classes are on Wednesday evenings and Tuesday mornings.

 (3) Lower Holker Village Hall in Cark near Flookburgh.

-Doubles and one-to-one Classes are available here at mutually suitable times by arrangement with Debora
+See the classes page for more details about days, times, prices, clothes and more.
 Your first class will cost less than half the regular price.
 (How can you resist?!)